-If you’re having a problem keeping your toddler from biting, know that it is a fairly common phase and does resolve eventually.
+If you’re having a problem keeping a toddler from biting, know that it is a fairly common phase and does resolve eventually.
 Getting bit by your toddler or having your toddler bite another child can be very alarming.
 There are several different reasons toddlers may bite.
 They become frustrated easily because they haven’t learned to speak, therefore their communication is limited.
 In this case, biting is a frustration-release for them.
 Sometimes, they bite simply because they are teething.
 Other times, they bite to gain attention from you.
 Typically, biting begins around the age of 16 months and usually stops by the age of 3 when verbal communication is learned.

 If your toddler is biting playmates, supervise him closely around other children.
 This way, you can distract his attention if another child may want the same toy or interrupt any other behavior that may lead to biting.
 Try and keep group play to shorter periods.
 If he bites another child, remove him from the situation immediately and calmly but firmly tell him not to bite, that it hurts.